tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/how-to-fix-permission-troubles.md

 )

-This plugin needs the IP address geolocation databases of [Maxmind][Maxmind] and [IP2Location][IP2Location].
-Those databases would be downloaded using class libraries for each.
+This plugin needs the IP address geolocation databases of [Maxmind][Maxmind] and [IP2Location][IP2Location] on your server.
+Those databases would be downloaded via the dedicated class libraries for each.
 When you install this plugin at the first time, one of the following directories will be selected as the place where the class libraries and databases are stored.

 1. `/wp-content/ip-geo-api/`
 2. `/wp-content/uploads/ip-geo-api/`